 You can sell a few types of animals and wildlife products, though there are some things you can't list on eBay because of complex government regulations and various laws both in the US and internationally.

 Check out the list of items below to find out what you can and can't sell on eBay.
 If an item is allowed or restricted, be sure to follow our guidelines, shipping restrictions, and applicable laws.
-You also need to check if selling or shipping these items requires a license, permit, or other paperwork.
+You also need to check whether selling or shipping these items requires a license, permit, or other paperwork.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including restrictions of your buying and selling privileges and suspension of your account.

 Though pets and most other live animals can't be listed, there are few types that you can sell.
 But before listing these items on eBay, sellers need to:

 Guarantee that the animals will be shipped safely and sent by overnight shipping.

 Crickets, worms, or other herbivorous insects as long as they're intended to be used for bait or food for pets